glguy/irc-core/README.md

 * `/extension <extension name> <params...>` - Send the given params to the named extension
 * `/exec [-n network] [-c channel] <command> <arguments...>` - Execute a command, If no network or channel are provided send output to client window, if network and channel are provided send output as messages, if network is provided send output as raw IRC messages.
 * `/url [n]` - Execute url-opener on the nth URL in the current window (defaults to first)
+* `/splits [focuses...]` - Enable split-screen view.
+Focuses should be space delimited list of NETWORK:CHANNEL

 Connection commands